-> As is the case with most of Chicago's suburbs, the local industry fueled Naperville's growth for decades.
-Today, many of the companies that have called Naperville home during its development continue to employ thousands of workers.
+Like most of Chicago's suburbs, the local industry fueled Naperville's growth for decades.
+Today, many of the companies called Naperville home during its development continue to employ thousands of workers.

-Our successful track record and many years of experience handling Illinois worker's compensation claims and employer negligence lawsuits have made us one of the most trusted law firms in the state.
+Our successful track record and many years of experience handling Illinois workers' compensation claims and employer negligence lawsuits have made us one of the most trusted law firms in the state.
 We are confident that we can help you recover the compensation you need and deserve.

 Naperville's Industrial History